Healthy Homes Assessment Eskdale

 Draught Stopping Eskdale

-If a draught could be felt through gaps that are too large or holes the area needs to be closed.
+If a draught could be perceived as a result of gaps or holes, it requirements to be closed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections